SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeMorph.class/README.md

 The viewport is in charge of effective display.

 We optimize accesses to the model, expecting that #at: (and #size) may be expensive.

+The fact that row item morphs are created only during display is... a hack around the non mastery of self changed (which is sent far too many times).
+Now, if the response to changed is correct (even if received multiple times), then it could.